Grayson’s Artclub – TV series and exhibition.

 It was the most creative of times.

-A masterstroke of perfect timing.
+It was a masterstroke in perfect timing.

 At the beginning of every show Grayson states: